vercel/next.js/docs/api-reference/next/image.md

 ### Loader Configuration

 If you want to use a cloud provider to optimize images instead of using the Next.js built-in Image Optimization API, you can configure the `loader` and `path` prefix in your `next.config.js` file.
-This allows you to use relative urls for the Image `src` and automatically generate the correct absolute url for your provider.
+This allows you to use relative URLs for the Image `src` and automatically generate the correct absolute URL for your provider.

 ```js
 module.exports = {